 - A 90 bu/ac crop of grain and straw removes approximately 64 lbs/ac actual phosphorus and 148 lbs/ac potassium - Wheat is highly responsive to phosphorus fertilizer - Seed placed phosphorus starter yields 7.5 more bu/ac than without (on average) - Increases fall tillers - Promotes root development - Increases winter survival - Nitrogen is extremely important in driving yield.
 Higher nitrogen rates require the use of fungicides and wheat treated with a fungicide will respond to higher nitrogen rates.
 They work together.
-Ontario research of manure, soil structure, rotation, compaction, etc.
+Ontario research suggests that the most economical rate of nitrogen is 120-150 lbs/ac with the use of fungicides and 90 lbs/ac without fungicides.
+Keep in mind that nitrogen rates are farm specific and depend on field history, fertility levels, history of manure, soil structure, rotation, compaction, etc.